 Doctor of Ministry | 21st Century Ministry

-The Doctor of Ministry is a 35-credit hour program that will be delivered through a hybrid approach involving independent study, applied seminars, and residency seminars.
-In addition you will participate in the development and implementation of a significant ministry project and subsequent dissertation.
+The Doctor of Ministry is a 35-credit hour program that can be completed fully online.
+In addition, you will participate in the development and implementation of a significant ministry project and subsequent dissertation.
 Seminar coursework begins up to 2 months prior to seminar class time.
-The student will be expected to plan, carry out and evaluate a doctoral level project.
+The student will be expected to plan, carry out and evaluate a doctoral-level project.

 The earning of a professional doctorate signifies the highest level of formal academic achievement in one’s field.
 Following the third residency seminar, the student will plan, implement and evaluate a significant ministry project designed to enhance their understanding and practice of ministry.
 A director-approved field supervisor to offer guidance and assistance in the ministry project.

 Following the completion of the project, the student will prepare and write a dissertation.
 Upon approval of the project-dissertation committee, it may be possible for the student to do the dissertation in an alternate format (such as a book demonstrating the results of the project, a course design, a website, etc.)

 Doctor of Ministry (D.Min.) vs. Doctor of Philosophy (Ph.D.)